 |Curriculum Component||Course Titles and Graduation Requirement Descriptions|

 (Potential Capstone Options)

-For a comprehensive list of campus-based, online, and hybrid master’s in mass communication and media studies programs, as well as details on the courses that these programs typically include, please read our Master’s in Mass Communication Programs page.
+For a comprehensive list of campus-based, online, and hybrid master’s in mass communication programs, as well as details on the courses that these programs typically include, please read our Master’s in Mass Communication Programs page.